 Dog Teeth Kit:

-- Doggie toothpaste (you can get different ones with different flavours, so pick your dog’s favorite.
+- Doggie toothpaste (you can get different ones with different flavours, so pick your dog’s favourite.
 NB!
-It is extremely important that you DO NOT use human toothpaste as that contains fluoride which is extremely toxic to dogs.)
+It is extremely important that you DO NOT use human toothpaste.
+Human toothpaste contains fluoride which is extremely toxic to dogs.

-- Treats or toys, whatever you use as a reward to tell your furball that they did good.
+- Treats or toys, whichever you use as a reward to tell your dog that they did good.

 Now that we got the kit under control we can start the training.
-We want our dogs to make positive associations with getting their teeth brushed always so here is a step by step guide on just how to do that.
+We want our dogs to make positive associations with getting their teeth brushed, so here is a step by step guide on just how to do that.

-It is very important to always give your dog the choice of walking away when they are done, telling you “ok human, this was fun but now I want to do something else”.
-Small practice rounds several times gives better results and of course always always doing it positively.
+It is very important to always give your dog the choice of walking away when they are done.
+Your dog is telling you “Okay human, this was fun but now I want to do something else”.
+Small practice rounds several times gives better results, and of course always always doing it positively.

 STEP 2: Position.
 Teach your dog to be still in the place where you want to brush his/her teeth.
-I brush them in the kitchen, sitting on a chair with my dogs taking turns sitting in between my legs.
-Call your dog, ask them to sit in the designated spot, use key praise such as “goood boy/girl” and give them a reward and repeat several times.
-You don’t have to have a designated spot, I just found it easier to have when teaching my dogs as they then knew that this is the spot for brushing teeth.
+I brush them in the kitchen, sitting on a chair with my dogs take turns sitting in between my legs.

 STEP 5: Lip lifting.
-Once your dog has mastered STEP 3 and 4, then start to lift up his/her upper lip and hold it for a second or two, and then key praise and reward.
-Repeat shifting between lifting up the right and the left side while also increasing the time you hold the lip.
+Once your dog has mastered STEP 3 and 4, then start to lift up his/her upper lip and hold it for a second or two.
+Then key praise and reward.
+Repeat.
+Shift between lifting up the right and the left side, while also increasing the time you hold the lip.

 STEP 6: Reintroducing toothbrush.
-Your dog should now be ok with you lifting up his lip and now it is time to reintroduce the toothbrush.
-Dog in position, closed hand and lifting up lip, gently touching the toothbrush to their teeth, key praise and reward.
+Your dog should now be okay with you lifting up his lip so now it is time to reintroduce the toothbrush.
+Dog in position.
+Closed hand and lifting up lip.
+Gently touching the toothbrush to their teeth.
+Key praise and reward.
 Repeat on either side of mouth and in different spots of the mouth – front and back.

-STEP 7: We start brushing – short spurts at first, key praise and reward and then slowly increase the brushing time.
+STEP 7: We start brushing.
+Short spurts at first.
+Key praise and reward.
+Slowly increase brushing time.
 Always end with key praise and reward and on a positive note.